matrix-org/matrix-spec-proposals/proposals/2530-body-as-caption.md

 `m.audio`, `m.video`, `m.file`).

 If the `filename` field is present in a media message, clients should treat `body` as a caption instead of a file name.
-The `format`/`formatted_body` fields should also be supported and work the same way as they do in `m.text` messages.
+If the `format`/`formatted_body` fields are present in addition to `filename` and `body`, then they should take priority as the caption text.
+Formatted text in media captions is rendered the same way as formatted text in `m.text` messages.

 The current spec is somewhat ambiguous as to how `body` should be handled and the definition varies across different message types.
 The current spec for